The Estate

 Our big break for the red wines came during a dinner party arranged by a friend to introduce us to Patrick Léon.
 A legend in the winemaking world, Patrick Léon had taken a step back from the Bordeaux scene after almost 20 years as technical director of the Mouton Rothschild wine estates (including Opus One in California and Almaviva in Chile).

-A restructuring plan of the vineyard was prepared.
+An initial restructuring plan of the vineyard was drawn up taking out vines which are tired, low quality or, given their varietal, not suitable for the soil where planted.
 In order not to lower too dramatically the average age of the vines, its implementation would span 12 years.
-Deep holes were dug to map out the soil components; where the vines looked tired or mismatched with the soil, we reviewed varietals, rootstocks and clones; extra underground drainage was installed to avoid possible water pockets and a policy of high density planting (1.10m between rows) implemented.
+However, the process continues and eventually the entire vineyard will have been restructured.
+Deep holes are dug each time to map out soil components thus helping us to determine the most appropriate varietal. rootstocks and clones; extra underground drainage is installed to avoid possible water pockets or soil erosion when strong rains fall, and a policy of high density planting (9100 vines per hectare in 1.10m width between rows) to encourage the roots go deeper where the nutrients are to feed themselves.

-Simultaneously, work began in earnest on the winery: the old stone walls released from decades of cement covering them up, now house a carefully selected number of small thermo regulated stainless vats (17hl to 90hl).
-A little winery was built inside the existing one to allow the making of our sweet wine side by side with the red.
+Simultaneously, work began in earnest on the winery: the old stone walls released from decades of cement covering them up, now house a carefully selected number of small thermo regulated stainless vats of various volumes (17 hl to 90 hl); a little winery was built inside the existing one allowing us to vinify our dry and sweet wines side by side with the red .

 A YEAR IN THE VINEYARD